The explosion jets of the core-collapse supernova remnant Circinus X-1: Ring formation at the explosion

-We present preliminary results from an extensive ongoing study of the formation of rings in the explosion process (Akashi and Soker, 2026, in preparation).
-In this preliminary study that presents the feasibility of the jet-shell interaction at the explosion to shape rings, we assume that the early phase of the explosion process, namely, by earlier pairs of jittering jets, has already exploded the inner core and formed a dense expanding shell.
+We present preliminary results from an extensive ongoing study of ring formation during the explosion process (Akashi and Soker, 2026, in preparation).
+In this preliminary study on the feasibility of jet-shell interaction during explosion-induced ring formation, we assume that the early phase of the explosion, namely, the earlier pairs of jittering jets, has already exploded the inner core and formed a dense, expanding shell.
 For simplicity and to present the basic ring formation process, we take a spherical expanding shell, but note that the same mechanism can work for a partial shell that is the front of a bubble, as earlier jets do inflate (see the three-dimensional JJEM simulations by \citealt{Braudoetal2025}).

 We perform three-dimensional hydrodynamical simulations with the Eulerian, adaptive-mesh refinement (AMR) code \textsc{FLASH} v4.8 \citep{FryxellEtAl2000}, using the unsplit hydrodynamics solver.
 The computational domain is a Cartesian box $(x,y,z)$ of size $L_x = L_y = L_z = 3.0 \times 10^{10} \cm$.
 From the center to each face of the cubical grid, the distance is $0.22 R_\odot$.
 We apply outflow boundary conditions on all faces of the cubical grid.
-We simulate two opposite jets that we launch with their axis along the $z$-axis ($x=y=0$ axis).
-The two jets might be unequal in their power or half-opening angle.
+We simulate two counterpropagating (opposite) jets launched with their axes aligned with the $z$-axis ($x=y=0$).
+The two jets may differ in power or half-opening angle.

 We use seven refinement levels above the base grid, and the jets' injection region is refined by one additional level (a total of eight AMR levels).
 This maximum refinement corresponds to an effective linear resolution of $2^{10}$ cells across the box and yields a minimum cell size in the jets' injection regions of $\Delta x_{\min} = {L}/{2^{10}} =293 \km$.
-We do not resolve the actual launching site of the jets which is an order of magnitude smaller.
-We launch jets at larger radii, as is commonly done in similar simulations in other astrophysical systems, such as heating the intracluster gas in cooling flow clusters and in the shaping of planetary nebulae.
+We do not resolve the actual launching site of the jets, which is an order of magnitude smaller.
+We launch jets at larger radii, as is commonly done in similar simulations of other astrophysical systems, such as heating the intracluster gas in cooling-flow clusters and shaping planetary nebulae.